zoobzio/pipz/README.md

 standardContract := pipz.GetContract[StandardKey, Order](StandardKey("v1"))
 ```

+**The deeper insight**: Most if/else statements in business logic are just routing decisions.
+With pipz, the type system becomes your router.
+No more switch statements checking user roles, customer tiers, regions, or versions - just pass the right type and get the right behavior.

 ### Key Principles

 1. **Isolation MEANS Isolation**: Different type universes cannot see or affect each other.
 Period.